fpacres/Directorywebsitestructure/README.md

   # Directory Website Structure

   This is a code bundle for Directory Website Structure.
-The original project is available at https://www.figma.com/design/k41X7u5lcm8dVqkTTOBkGS/Directory-Website-Structure.

   ## Running the code